-Beef Barley soup is hearty and can heat the cockles of your heart; especially after a day out in the cold!
+Beef and Barley soup is hearty and can heat the cockles of your heart; especially after a day out in the cold!
 It also happens to be a great way to make use of leftover steak from last night’s barbecue.
-This recipe can also be served as a main dish and is delicious when served with garlic bread!
+This recipe can also be served as a main dish and goes well with toasted garlic bread!

 - 24 ounces (680 g) of uncooked beef or 18 ounces (510 g) of cooked beef

 - 10 fluid ounces (285 ml) of canned mushrooms (drained)